Anaminus/rbxmk/README.md

 [issues]: https://github.com/Anaminus/rbxmk/issues

 ## Usage
+rbxmk is a command-line tool, and so requires a [command-line interface][CLI] to use.

 rbxmk primarily uses [Lua][lua] scripts to produce and retrieve data, transform it, and send it off to a variety of sources.
 The main subcommand is `run`, which executes a script: